Financial Aid FAQs

 I don't think I qualify for financial aid.
 Should I apply anyway?

-YES!
-You must submit the FAFSA to apply for all types of aid.
+YES, everyone should apply for financial aid!
+You must submit the FAFSA to apply for all types of aid (including student loans).
 Every student in good standing will qualify for some type of aid.
-We cannot determine what to offer you until you have applied.
-Therefore everyone should apply for financial aid

 How are award amounts determined?

 The US Department of Education determines the Expected Family Contribution (EFC).
 EFC is calculated by factoring in the family income, assets, taxable and nontaxable income, number of family members in a household and the number of family members attending college.
 DSLCC calculates the cost of attendance, considers the EFC, and determines the types and amounts of financial aid for which the student is eligible.

 If you think your family’s financial circumstances warrant special consideration, talk to our financial aid office.
 Documentation must be provided to substantiate special circumstances.